AltraMage/3.7_maths_quiz/readme.md

 After creating a file from the dropdown, the menubar is bugged (possibly a compiler issue)
 ### json_maker.py
 In-house solution to dynamically creating question lists for my program.
 Made to be dynamic with a GUI, not made to be user friendly as it is intended as a developer tool.
 Saves to the dir the program is ran from. json_maker works as intended, Could be slightly more clear, but good enough for me.
+### ...quiz_v9.py
+Pep8 approved.
+More theming???? *N.b.* MacOS auto centers text, and uses a dark theme.
+Gonna be a pain to make consistent